Are Zero Search Results Hampering Your Customer Experience?

-A frequent online shopper is often found saying: I couldn’t find my product!
-Still no results!
+A frequent online shopper is often heard saying "I couldn’t find my product.
+Still no results...
 What should I type to find my product?"

-- Did you mean: Shoppers often get zero search results when they don’t spell the product name correctly.
-This might be out of fast typing or genuinely not knowing the exact spelling of the product.
-And expecting shoppers to know the exact spelling and name of the product is a little off.
-Therefore, when they misspell a word, throw a ‘Did you mean’ with alternatives close to the product name.
-Make sure, they find their intended query out of the two or three options you suggest.
-This makes their journey easier rather than the process of searching the exact spelling, copying, pasting, and then marching towards buying the product.
+Shoppers often get zero search results when they don’t spell the product name correctly.
+This might be due to fast typing or simply not knowing the exact spelling of the product.
+And expecting shoppers to know the exact spelling and name of the product is a bit off.
+Whenever they misspell a word, ask them if they meant something else and provide alternatives.

-- Give the shoppers a way out: Sam, saw a hoarding while driving uptown which caught his attention.
+Sam saw a hoarding while driving uptown that caught his attention.
 It was a men’s face cream, which was paraben-free with charcoal elements.
-Sam was intrigued and as soon as he reached home, he took out his laptop, opened up a site, and typed the exact words as he saw on the hoarding.
-But to his amazement, he found no results!
-He was disappointed and left the site without making any purchase.
-But when he typed the same query on another site, he found related products.
+The hoarding intrigued Sam, and he immediately opened his laptop, opened a site, and typed exactly what he saw.
+But to his disappointment, he found no results!
+He heaved a sigh and left the site without making any purchases.
+But when he typed the same query on another site, he discovered related products.
 Though his query generated no results, he found five other links that were closer to his intended product query.
 And voila!

 Shoppers come searching for ‘Rolex’ watches on your site.
 You carry some luxury watches but not ‘Rolex’ brand watches.
 So, instead of showing them zero results, direct them to some luxury watches that you carry.
 They would surely not be disappointed.

-- Filter ‘Out of Stock’ products: Never leave an ‘Out of Stock' product in your catalogKeep track and filter out ‘Out of Stock’ products to avoid displaying zero results to the shoppers for the same.
+Never leave an ‘Out of Stock' product in your catalogKeep track and filter out "Out of Stock" products to prevent shoppers from seeing zero results.